Recommendations and Guidance

 Wear a mask if you are more comfortable doing so

-Well-fitting, high-quality masks like KF94s, KF95s, and N95s provide great protection, even if no one else around you is wearing a mask.
-Make sure your mask fits well.
+- Well-fitting, high-quality masks and respirators can provide great protection, even if no one else around you is wearing a mask.
+Make sure you choose a mask that offers the best protection while also fitting comfortably.

 - Know the travel requirements for entry into the US.